jamen/OpenAlbion/crates/defable_doc/readme.md

 # Defable Doc

-This publishes the Rustdocs to Netlify.
+This builds and publishes the rustdoc to Netlify.